jp/haas/README.md

 Contributing
 ------------

-If you wish to contribute on this cookbook:
+If you wish to contribute on this gem:

 1. Fork the repository on Github
 2. Create a named feature branch (like `add_component_x`)